-Appendix A Objective, Scope, and Methodology The audit covered charge and travel card transactions for FY 2021.
-The Commission reported there were two (2) purchase card holders with expenditures totaling \$74,952.68, and three (3) travel card holders with expenditures totaling \$3,897.
-Audit fieldwork took place in November 2021.
+Appendix A Objective, Scope, and Methodology The audit covered charge and travel card transactions for FY 2024.
+The Commission reported there were two (2) purchase card holders with expenditures totaling \$57,207, and thirteen (13) travel card holders with expenditures totaling \$45,322.
+Audit fieldwork took place in June 2024.
 We conducted this audit in accordance with Generally Accepted Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 To accomplish our audit objectives, we obtained an understanding of the Commission's purchase card program to include the design, implementation, and operating effectiveness of internal controls, compliance with the Commission's governing policies and procedures, and compliance with applicable laws, regulations, and provisions.
 We conducted interviews and key Commission personnel and inspected relevant supporting documentation.
 Based on our initial risk assessment, we designed the audit procedures to assess the internal controls' operating effectiveness, to review specific attributes of the programs, and to determine compliance with the identified laws, regulations, and provisions governing the program.
 After completion of our testing, the results were analyzed, summarized and discussed with the key personnel involved in overseeing the programs.
-Our procedures included checking for the cardholder signature and approvals by appropriate officials, examining receipts, reviewing obligation documents and travel authorizations and checking for compliance with Commission policies such as timeliness of submission of expense reports and payment, limits on amounts spent and examining travel requests to be sure they were in accordance with FTR's.
+Our procedures reviewing approvals by appropriate officials and examining supporting documentation.
 We obtained lists of all card holders for the charge card program.
-For the charge cards, we selected all card holders for transaction testing and selected 21 transactions for testing.
+For the charge cards, we selected all card holders for transaction testing and selected 25 transactions for testing.
 We had no exceptions in testing.
 We obtained lists of all card holders for the travel card program.
-For the charge cards, we selected all card holders for transaction testing and selected 9 transactions for testing.
+For the charge cards, we selected all card holders for transaction testing and selected 25 transactions for testing.
 We had no exceptions in testing.
+S& Company, Ifc Washington, D.C.
+August 15, 2024